isomerpages/mlaw-corp/news/speeches/_posts/2026-07-13-post-Keynote Address by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at the ABA.md

 10.&nbsp;Singapore is a small city-state.
 We are tiny compared to most countries that all of you come from, with no natural resources.

 {:start="11"}
 11.&nbsp;After we became a sovereign nation in 1965 – 61 years ago – trust and the rule of law became the foundational pieces of our nation-building exercise.
 Everything that we have done since then is founded on and anchored by the rule of law.
-This, in my view, has enabled Singapore to become a thriving global economy, and hopefully continue to be a relatively low-crime society.
+This, in my view, has enabled Singapore to become a thriving global economy, and hopefully continue to be a relatively low-crime society<sup><a href="#fn1" id="ref1">1</a></sup>.

 {:start="12"}
 12.&nbsp;Our laws and our institutions had to continually evolve and reinvent themselves, to seize opportunities and deal with evolving threats as we saw them, and stay relevant in the face of new challenges.